winglang/winglibs/react/README.md

-# ReactApp
+# React

-Use ReactApp in your project.
+Use React in your project.

 ## Prerequisites